 Comet Falls Water Source: Van Trump Creek Waterfall Description: This tall waterfall is one of the park’s most spectacular, with the highest drop falling over 300 feet.
 Viewing Location: The Comet Falls Trail parking is located two miles above Cougar Rock Campground on the road to Paradise.
 A strenuous hike of 1.9 miles leads to the base of the falls, gaining 1,200 feet in elevation.
 It is best to wait until snow has completely melted from the trail, as it can be treacherous until summer.

 Van Trump Falls Water Source: Van Trump Creek Waterfall Description: This waterfall includes a series of cascades, with the tallest drop about 65 feet high.
 The upper tiers are partly obscured by the canyon walls.
-Viewing Location: Van Trump Falls is located just before Comet Falls along the Comet Falls Trail.
+Viewing Location: Also known as Bloucher Falls, Van Trump Falls is located just before Comet Falls along the Comet Falls Trail.
 Parking for the trail is located 2 miles above Cougar Rock Campground on the road to Paradise.
 A strenuous hike of just under 1.9 miles passes by the falls before continuing to Comet Falls.
 It is best to wait until snow has completely melted from the trail, as it can be treacherous until summer.

 Edith Gorge Falls Water Source: Edith Creek Waterfall Description: This waterfall cascades through the narrow Edith Gorge in several cascades.
 The highest drop is about 40 feet.
 Viewing Location: Viewable below Paradise from the bridge along the Paradise Valley Road.
 Please park in a pull off and do not block the road.